nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 _Figure 2.1.3b : Component interactions for `delete 1` command (part 2)_

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
-This is an example of how this Event Driven approach helps us reduce direct coupling between components.
+This is an example of how Event Driven approach helps us reduce direct coupling between components.

-The sections below give more details of each component.
+The sections below give more details about each component.

 ### 2.2.
 UI component